 Student International Travel Resources

 All students traveling abroad should resolve all passport and visa issues well in advance of their departure date.
 Make certain that your passport is current and valid six months from the date of your return.
-You may consult Visa Central for information about visa requirements.
-An overview of Visa Central can be found here.
+You may consult CIBTvisas for information about visa requirements.
+An overview of CIBTvisas can be found here.

 International students should consult with the Davis International Center regarding their U.S. student visas.